jtek/ceph-utils/README.md

 default settings it should not put any significant load on a Ceph OSD and should not use significantly more than 100MB by OSD.

+When defragmenting, zlib is used to compress data if any compression is used for the filesystem mount (this is expected to give better performance when reading data back).
+The defragmentation settings are optimized for 4MB files too.

 Dependencies:
 * Ruby 2.0 or later
 * filefrag from e2fsprogs